Building Trust in EAP Services: How Australian Workplaces Encourage Employee Engagement

 Confidentiality as the Foundation of Engagement

-Keeping EAP programs a secret is necessary for them to be successful.
-Employees have a responsibility to ensure that any confidential conversations they have with one another will not be disclosed to their superiors or teammates.
-EAP firms in Australia that are well regarded adhere to stringent ethical requirements in order to safeguard their customers' privacy.
-By making this vow, employees are able to be open and honest without the fear of being disciplined in their place of employment.
+The effectiveness of EAP programs is contingent upon their ability to remain a closely guarded secret.
+One of the responsibilities that employees have is to make certain that any communications that they have with one another that are considered secret will not be exposed to their superiors or teammates.
+In order to protect the confidentiality of their clients, EAP companies in Australia that are well respected adhere to strong ethical guidelines.
+The employees are able to be open and honest without the fear of being reprimanded in their place of employment because they have taken this promise.

 Employee: